sethvoltz/sethvoltz.github.com/_posts/2013-02-26-recipe-leftovers-to-the-rescue.md

 of some chicken breast in the fridge before it went bad, and wanted a lunch that didn't take me out of the house.

-## New Kitchen Leftover Pepper Sauce
+## New Kitchen Leftovers Pepper Sauce

 **Prep Time:** 10 minutes
 **Cook Time:** 20 minutes